valderman/selda/README.md

 number of inserted rows, and one appended with an underscore which returns `()`.
 Use the latter to explicitly indicate your intent to ignore the return value.

-There is one gotcha when inserting tuples: auto-incrementing primary keys.
-When inserting data into a table with such a primary key, *the primary key column must be omitted from any inserted tuples* to avoid a type error.
-The reason for this is that it's usually a bad idea to set auto-incrementing keys manually.
 The following example inserts a few rows into a table with an auto-incrementing primary key:

 ```
-people' :: Table (Auto Int :*: Text :*: Int :*: Maybe Text)
+people' :: Table (Int :*: Text :*: Int :*: Maybe Text)
 people' = table "people_with_ids"
         $ autoPrimary "id"
         ¤ required "name"